Bilirubin (Amniotic Fluid)

 Exposure of the fluid sample to light

-Fetal acidosis, which means the baby's blood plasma is too acidic
+The baby's blood plasma is too acidic (fetal acidosis)

 How do I get ready for this test?